 Disc brakes’ superior braking ability gives them a clear win over drums in terms of performance, but many manufacturers continue incorporating them because of price.
 Luckily, this does not come at the cost of safety in normal driving applications.
 Drum brakes themselves have come a long way through advancements in design and materials used.
 Also, placement is key: the majority of work involved in stopping a vehicle is done by the front axle, so drums are often used on rear wheels only, as a kind of compromise between function and affordability.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on drum brakes vs disc brakes, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons